 Heart disease, the most common form of cardiovascular disease, is the single leading cause of death in Alabama.
-In 2006, heart disease accounted for 12,583 (26.7 percent) of deaths in the state.
-Men continue to have a higher age-adjusted heart mortality rate than women.
+According to 2013 data, heart disease accounted for 12,453 (25.78 percent) of deaths in the state, much higher than the national rate of 18.98 percent.
+The National Center for Health Statistics estimated that heart disease has a morbidity percentage of 11.3% or approximately 26.6 million adults in the U.S. Men continue to have a higher age-adjusted heart mortality rate than women.
 Coronary Artery Disease, the most common type of heart disease, can result in heart attack, which can be highly preventable by modifying risk factors.

 Types of Cardiovascular Diseases and Definitions